a-b-street/abstreet/docs/assumptions.md

 Only happen at dead-ends right now.
 But there are a few important ones to support -- like Montlake Blvd to go WB on 520.

+## Roads without sidewalks

+Last-leg routing... pedestrians need to walk on the road.
+How to model this?
+Happens in Seattle when there's parking without sidewalks nearby.

+## One-at-a-time roads

+Some roads are "two-way", but have parking on both sides, and so are effectively one way at a time.
+How's this tagged in OSM?
+How do we model this?